rvanmazijk/rvanmazijk.github.io/_drafts/2019-03-25-circular-data.md

-One of my chapters is about comparing patterns of growth and flowering phenology (the timing of these sorts of events during the year) across a few dozen species of sedge (Cyperaceae)—gramminoid plants common here in the fynbos in the Cape Floristic Region.
+One of my chapters is about comparing patterns of growth and flowering phenology (the timing of these sorts of events during the year) across a few dozen species of sedge (Cyperaceae)—gramminoid plants common here in the fynbos of the Cape Floristic Region.

 For one analysis, I am comparing flowering data between six clades.
 The biological details are not the focus of this post.
 I am more interested